-This package provides objects for representing messages exchanged via the DVB CSS-WC protocol and for implementing clients and servers.
+This package provides objects for representing messages exchanged via the DVB CSS-WC protocol and for implebe used to establish a common wall clock between a server and client.

-The WC protocol is a simple UDP request response-protocol that enables simple clock synchronisation algorithms to
+The WC protocol is a simple UDP request response-protocol that enables simple clock synchronisation algorithms to menting clients and servers.